semanticdata/obsidian-statbar/README.md

-# Status Bar Word/Character Counter for Obsidian
+# Status Bar Word/Character Counter for Obsidian (StatBar?
+Name is a work in progress)

 This plugin adds a word and character counter to the status bar in Obsidian.
 It updates automatically as you type and ignores Markdown syntax when counting words.